 Certain situations may exist whereby a student may be allowed to continue enrollment and receive financial aid while not explicitly meeting these Federal Standards of Progress.
 Students that have been dismissed from the University in a prior semester, but never had aid suspended, and are duly readmitted to the University are eligible for reinstatement of Financial Aid.
-Once and institutional student aid will be reviewed to determine if eligibility for reinstatement has been met.
+Once approval for readmission is granted by the Academic Dean's Office, eligibility for federal, state and institutional student aid will be reviewed to determine if eligibility for reinstatement has been met.
 Aid will remain intact as long as the student is making reasonable progress toward degree completion.
-Under these circumstances, Reasonable Progress is defined on an individual student overall good academic standing.
+Under these circumstances, Reasonable Progress is defined on an individual student basis per an academic plan created by the Dean's Office until the student has returned to overall good academic standing.
 Failure to abide by these academic expectations in any semester subsequent to readmittance will result in a final dismissal from the University and permanent suspension of all financial aid without any further chance of appeal.